What is inheritance tax?

 This is set against the gift to Brian and then Molly’s estate.

 The gift to Brian is not eligible for any taper relief as it has not passed its third anniversary.
-However it will be possible to take off the annual exemption of £3,000 for the year to 5 April 2015 and £3,000 for the previous year to 5 April 2014 as these have not been used.
-This leaves only £64,000 of the gift taxable, to which is added Molly’s estate on death of £82,500, a total of £146,500 which again is well within the nil rate band.
+However it will be possible to take off the annual exemption of £3,000 for the year to 5 April 2016 and £3,000 for the previous year to 5 April 2015 as these have not been used.
+This leaves only £64,000 of the gift taxable.

 How do I work out the IHT when someone dies?

-If you give something away but then continue to use the asset or enjoy a benefit in it, you will be treated for IHT as if you had not made the gift in the first place.
+If you give something away but then continue to use the asset or enjoy a benefit in it (a ‘gift with reservation’), you will be treated for IHT as if you had not made the gift in the first place.
 A good example of this is when you give away your house to your children – they live elsewhere because they have their own homes and you continue to occupy your home after you have given it away.

 The gift only becomes a PET as described above when you stop having a benefit in it, so if you should die before this happens the full value of the gift will remain part of your estate.